Eludus/BrawlhallaRankScrapper/README.md

 # Brawlhalla Ranking Page Scrapper
 This is a project to scrape through Brawlhalla's Ranking Page data and have the elo data plotted in a histogram.
+It allows for filtering of Elo Range, Region and Gamemode

 ## For people who just wants to view the data
-For the people that don't care how it works, I've packed the program into an EXE file in /dist for easy use.
-Just download the /dist folder, run the .exe and you're good to go.
+For the people that don't care how it works, I've packed the program into an EXE file in "/dist" folder for easy use.
+Just download the /dist folder, run the .exe and you're good to go (Probably).

 __After Running BrawlhallaRankPlotter.exe__
 1. Enter the Elo Range you want